 The histogram is one of the most important plots for you to know.
-You will use it every time you explore a dataset.
+You’ll use it every time you explore a dataset.
 It is the go-to plot for plotting one variable.

 In this article, you’ll learn the basics and some intermediate ideas.
 You’ll plot histograms like a pro in no time using Python and matplotlib.